MRColorR/money4band/README.md

 bash ./runme.sh
 ```

 * (On Windows) Open a Powershell (as Administrator) in the project folder or navigate to it then use the following commands to set the execution policy and run the guided script to configure the .env file and then start the stack:
 ```pwsh
 set-executionpolicy -scope CurrentUser -executionPolicy Bypass -Force .\runme.ps1
 ```

-In any case, within the script menu there are many options dedicated to:
+Within the script menu there are many options dedicated to:
 - Register for the various apps,
-- Automatically install docker for the less experienced who cannot perform the recommended manual installation,
+- Automatically install docker for the less experienced who cannot perform the manual installation,
 - Setup of the .env file,
 - Application stack start/stop helper,
 - Tools to reset the configurations made in case of problems.